 Our wildlife and whale watching boat cruises possibly cover the longest distance of any ocean safari along the South African coast, lasting for 3-4 hours and covering 50km.
 This provides guests with a better chance of seeing the full array of marine wildlife Algoa Bay has to offer.

 Port Elizabeth is a hidden gem in South Africa for whale watching, and other wildlife viewing.
 With seasonal visits from Southern right whales, humpback whales, and indo-pacific humpback dolphins.
-As well as our more resident species including bottlenose dolphins, common dolphins, bryde's whales, African penguins, Cape gannets and more.
+We have the largest breeding colony of African penguins in the world right on our doorstep.
+As well as our other resident species including bottlenose dolphins, common dolphins, bryde's whales, Cape gannets and more.
 All year round we at Raggy Charters can offer guests some great wildlife viewing experiences in our secret and undisturbed bay.

 As far as we are aware we are also the oldest marine eco tour company combined with a conservation project in Africa – since 1992.
 We are owner run and managed and use the volunteer system to assist in our tours and projects.
 We specialise in taking tourists, photographers, corporate office party groups, TV crews and marine wildlife enthusiasts on ocean safaris to watch the whales, dolphins, penguins and other natural wonders of Algoa Bay.